zenml-io/zenml/docs/book/features/step-fixtures.md

     param_3: bool = True
 ```

-Behind the scenes, this class is essentially a [pydantic BaseModel](https://pydantic-docs.helpmanual.io/usage/models/).
+Behind the scenes, this class is essentially a [Pydantic BaseModel](https://pydantic-docs.helpmanual.io/usage/models/).
-Therefore, any type that [pydantic supports](https://pydantic-docs.helpmanual.io/usage/types/) is supported.
+Therefore, any type that [Pydantic supports](https://pydantic-docs.helpmanual.io/usage/types/) is supported.

 You can then pass it in a step as follows: